 Since a renovation process takes several years, a quick alternative was needed to keep operations up and running.
 The solution involved temporary replacement facilities in the form of module operating rooms.
 A solution that Region Skåne has used before for a hospital in Malmö.

 “In October 2020, we wrote a tender request document that was largely based on the needs and wishes of the business.
 It was important to include all the elements that the business, and we as property owners, cannot compromise on.
 These became our requirement specifications.
 The procurement process complied with the Public Procurement Act (LOU), and the tender request was released at the beginning of November.
 We received two tenders, one of which met the requirements we requested,” explains Diana Cagner.

-“On 22 December 2020, we signed an agreement with Meditek, and in mid-March 2021, work started on preparing the ground next to the hospital.
+“On 22 December 2020, we signed an agreement, with work to prepare the ground next to the hospital starting mid-March 2021.
 About a month later, all 54 modules arrived from Holland via truck and boat, and were put in place with a large crane over the weekend of April 24–25,” continues Diana Cagner.

 “The modules consist of four operating rooms with corresponding preparation rooms, a material storage room that is 50 m2, a sterile storage room of 25 m2, disinfection rooms and a long corridor from the existing building to the operations modules to allow personnel to maintain a similar workflow that they are used to,” explains Diana Cagner.

 The operations modules are equipped with utilities connected to the existing hospital in the form of heat, cooling, gas, hot and cold water, automatic sprinklers, drains, electrical power, telecom data, fibre optic cable and more.
 Ventilation and an uninterruptible power supply are located together on a maintenance floor above the operations modules.

 The modules are connected to the existing hospital in two locations; a hallway to bring patients back and forth from the module, as well as another hallway for staff and sterile material.